 The Bank is a member of the FHLB system, which consists of 11 regional Federal Home Loan Banks.
 The FHLB provides a central credit facility primarily for member institutions.
-The Bank has a maximum borrowing capacity with the FHLB of Pittsburgh of approximately \$292.7 million and \$280.8 million at June 30, 2022 and 2021, respectively, of which \$65.0 million and \$41.0 million was outstanding at June 30, 2022 and 2021, respectively.
+The Bank has a maximum borrowing capacity with the FHLB of Pittsburgh of approximately \$295.0 million at June 30, 2023.
+Advances from the FHLB of Pittsburgh consisted of \$34.0 million and \$65.0 million of fixed rate short-term borrowings at June 30, 2023 and 2022, respectively.
 FHLB advances are secured by qualifying assets of the Bank, which include Federal Home Loan Bank stock and loans.
-The Bank had \$423.1 million and \$407.4 million of loans pledged as collateral as of June 30, 2022 and 2021, respectively.
+The Bank had \$427.2 million and \$423.1 million of loans pledged as collateral as of June 30, 2023 and 2022, respectively.
 The Bank, as a member of the FHLB of Pittsburgh, is required to acquire and hold shares of capital stock in that FHLB.
-The Bank was in compliance with the requirements for the FHLB of Pittsburgh with an investment of \$3.5 million and \$2.7 million at June 30, 2022 and 2021, respectively.
-In addition, as of June 30, 2022, the Bank had \$10.0 million of available credit from the Atlantic Community Bankers Bank to purchase federal funds.
+The Bank was in compliance with the requirements for the FHLB of Pittsburgh with an investment of \$2.3 million and \$3.5 million at June 30, 2023 and 2022, respectively.